Due diligence assessments according to the Transparency Act

 5. Communicate with affected stakeholders

 The OECD’s guidelines mainly deal with communication with the general public and affected stakeholders.
-The Transparency Act, on the other hand, requires that the businesses must only communicate with affected stakeholders and rights holders, in addition to the public statement.
+The Transparency Act, on the other hand, requires the businesses to communicate only with affected stakeholders and rights holders, in addition to the public statement.

 You can read more about the public statement here.

-Here, the business must communicate the results of the measures in the due diligence assessment.
+Here, the business must communicate the results of the measures from the due diligence assessments carried out.
 This involves communicating measures and their results to affected parties and stakeholders.

 While the OECD’s guidelines here deal with communication both with the general public and affected parties, the Transparency Act therefore only requires communication with affected stakeholders and rights holders – with its own minimum requirements for the kind of information to be published in an annual report.